MattMiles/hangman/README.md

 ### License

-This project is licensed under the GNU General Public License 3.0 See the [license.md](license.md) for more details.
+This project is licensed under the GNU General Public License 3.0 See the license for more details.